anmagnot/Sports-Power-Apps-Store/README.md

 # Sports-Power-Apps-Store
 A collection of premium Power Apps Solutions built for the Sports &amp; Entertainment industry.
 All are free to download and use.
+Each solution contains both a Model-Driven Power App to manage any related data and security roles in Dataverse.
+There are also  accompanying Canvas Power App(s) for mobile or desktop user experiences.
+Each solution was build using a Power Platform Developer Environment and can easily be imported into any other Dataverse environment.